Addysg Feddygol (MSc) Rhan-amser

 You will receive written feedback on all your assignments and dissertation, in addition there are many opportunities throughout the course to receive peer and tutor feedback.

-At the start of the course you will complete a practise assignment, designed to help you appreciate the nature of the course requirements and inform your learning/development.
+At the start of the course you will complete a practice assignment, designed to help you appreciate the nature of the course requirements and inform your learning/development.
 In addition you will receive formative feedback via learning contract activity, reflective journal entries, teaching observations, tutorials and peer review.

 Module synthesis sessions will also often entail giving a brief report or presentation to colleagues about the relevance of a module to your own context; discuss specific educational challenges to inform improvements and educational change.